1974 Alabama Crimson Tide football team: TCU

 After their victory over Tennessee, Alabama retained their No. 4 position prior to their out of conference match-up against Texas Christian University (TCU) at Legion Field.

 Against the Horned Frogs of the Southwest Conference, Alabama won 41–3 for their first all-time victory over TCU.
 The Crimson Tide took a 14–0 lead in the first quarter behind touchdown runs of four and one-yard by Robert Fraley and Rick Watson before TCU scored their only points on a 30-yard Tony Biasatti field goal in the second.
 Alabama responded with a five-yard Robert Fraley touchdown pass to George Pugh just prior to the break that made the score 21–3 at halftime.

 The Crimson Tide continued their scoring with three second half touchdowns en route to their 41–3 victory.
 Ozzie Newsome scored on a 15-yard Fraley pass in the third and Jack O'Rear threw a 15-yard touchdown pass to Jerry Brown and scored on a 21-yard run in the fourth.
-The victory improved Alabama's all-time record against TCU to 1–3.